gardener/landscaper-service/docs/proposals/multi-version.md

     - the current version of his LI
     - the supported versions
     - the deprecated supported versions
-    - the exact timeframes when deprecated LI versions are removed
+    - the exact timeframes when deprecated LI versions are removed (-> forced update)
     - the upgrade path according to the rules above

 ## Questions: